RapidAPI/DevRel-Stack-Data/guides/posts/insufficient-logging-monitoring/post.md

 You can prevent logging and monitoring attacks in multiple ways.

 -   To make sure that logging and monitoring issues does not take place, you should authenticate access to logs.
 -   You should automate monitoring and alerts for log events.
-This will ensure that whenever an attacker tries to log in tyhe system you can be alerted and can take actions to avoid the malicious activity from occurring.
+This will ensure that whenever an attacker tries to log in the system you can be alerted and can take actions to avoid the malicious activity from occurring.
 -   Further always perform penetration tests to identify gaps in incident monitoring and reporting and having a recovery plan or strategy developed for rainy days.

 <Callout